official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 current pace, we will face some early tough decisions within two weeks of your return from Camp David”.

-116 Letter Manning to Williams, 3 September 2002, ‘Iraq – Potential UK Contribution and a Fire Strike’.
+[^116]: Letter Manning to Williams, 3 September 2002, ‘Iraq – Potential UK Contribution and a Fire Strike’.
-117 Minute Watkins to DG Op Pol, 5 September 2002, ‘Iraq’.
+[^117]: Minute Watkins to DG Op Pol, 5 September 2002, ‘Iraq’.
-118 Letter Watkins to Manning, 6 September 2002, ‘Iraq: Military Planning’.
+[^118]: Letter Watkins to Manning, 6 September 2002, ‘Iraq: Military Planning’.

 158

-The Report of the Iraq Inquiry373.
-Copies of the letter were sent to the Private Offices of Mr Straw and Sir Andrew Turnbull, who became Cabinet Secretary in September 2002, and to Mr Desmond Bowen, who succeeded Mr McKane as Deputy Head of OD Sec.
+373. Copies of the letter were sent to the Private Offices of Mr Straw and Sir Andrew Turnbull, who became Cabinet Secretary in September 2002, and to Mr Desmond Bowen, who succeeded Mr McKane as Deputy Head of OD Sec.